infusionsoft/keap-sdk/sdks/v2/csharp/docs/DisplayFormsApi.md

 <a id="updatedisplayform"></a>
 # **UpdateDisplayForm**
-> DisplayForm UpdateDisplayForm (string pipelineId, UpdateDisplayFormRequest updateDisplayFormRequest)
+> DisplayForm UpdateDisplayForm (string id, UpdateDisplayFormRequest updateDisplayFormRequest)

 Updates a display form